notsarv/Image-Generator-TG-Bot/README.md

 # Telegram Bot for Unlimited Image Generation

-This project is a Telegram bot that leverages the power of the GalaxyAI API to generate unlimited images.
+This simple,lightweight Telegram Bot can generate unlimited images based on your **prompt**.

 ## Features